ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab001.md

 ## Set the Machine Name and Password
 By default the RPi2 will have a machine name of _minwinpc_ and an Administrator password of _p@ssw0rd_.
 It is recommend that you change both of these to avoid confusion with other devices on your network.

-Launch PowerShell using the _Run as Administrator_ option (righ1.
-Launch PowerShell using the _Run as Administrator_ option (rig.h click on the PowerShell icon toeveal this option).
+Launch PowerShell using the _Run as Administrator_ option (right-click on the PowerShell icon to reveal this option).
 Run the following set of commands:

 You may need to start the WinRM service on your desktop to enable remote connections: